remix-run/remix-website/data/posts/future-flags.md

 - `v2_meta` - Enable the new API for your `meta` functions
 - `v2_routeConvention` - Enable the flat routes style of file-based routing

 We're in the process of preparing for our v2 release, so all `future.unstable_` flags are being stabilized into `future.v2_` flags (except for those which are not breaking changes, like PostCSS/Tailwind/Vanilla Extract support).
-This includes adding deprecation warnigns for apps still using the old way.
+This includes adding deprecation warnings for apps still using the old way.
 Once we stabilize them all we'll do a final Remix 1.15.0 release and let that run for a bit to give folks time to opt into any flags they haven't yet added.
 Then we'll plan to release Remix 2.0.0 and start working on releasing flag-driven Remix v3 features.

 **TODO: Link to docs**